Law Practice Area: Cerebral Palsy

 Stroke is the most common cause in babies who acquire cerebral palsy after 1 month of age.
 The stroke may occur spontaneously or arise from surgical or heart complications.

-If your child suffers from cerebral palsy due to injury as a result from medical negligence, contact our cerebral palsy lawyers at Merson Law.
+Rest assured that if your child suffers from cerebral palsy due to injury as a result from medical negligence, the cerebral palsy lawyers at Merson Law are here to help you.

 Signs and Symptoms of Cerebral Palsy